xiuql/BDSIM4CEPC/manual/source/installation.rst

    This means compiler version for BDSIM is different from the one used to compile Geant4.
    Make sure it is the same compiler version.
-Remember to start from a clean build directory otherwise cmake does **NOT** update the compiler version.
+Remember to start from a clean build directory otherwise CMake does **NOT** update the compiler version.

 .. rubric:: Footnotes